igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 approach introduces a significant overhead due to STREAM frames and message headers.
 It also places the burden on the application to reorder data arriving on multiple QUIC streams.
-Furthermore, splitting each application stream into multiple QUIC streams renders QUIC per-stream flow control ineffective and requires an application to build its own.
+Furthermore, splitting each application stream into multiple QUIC streams renders QUIC's per-stream flow control ineffective and requires an application to build its own.

 An alternative is the proposed single-stream mechanism that keeps messages